HaosenHe/College-Fed-Dashboards/README.md

     *  copy the link in the output and go to the webpage using your browser

-* How to play with this Dashobard:
+* How to play with this Dashboard:
     * select tools from the toolbar on the top right cornor

          * you can zoom in and out and download the picture